How to Build a Future-Proof Procurement Strategy in 7 Steps

 Procurement professionals use various negotiation and sourcing techniques to create value in the supply chain and optimize costs.
 Here are a few examples of effective sourcing strategies to consider within your procurement organization.

-Supplier consolidation: Streamline your supplier selection into a single preferred vendor for each category or product type to reduce processing while increasing volume discounts.
+Supplier Consolidation | Streamline supplier selection by using a single preferred vendor per category or product type to reduce administrative burden and increase volume discounts. |

-Strategic sourcing: Evaluate and negotiate a long-term partnership with suppliers to benefit from bulk buying and economies of scale.
+Strategic Sourcing | Form long-term partnerships with suppliers to leverage bulk buying power and economies of scale. |

 Build a better procurement strategy with Order.co